 - Work To Do Response Time

 - The amount of time that a Work To Do process requires to run from the time a process is scheduled.

 - Allocated Server Processes

 - How the service processes are allocated on the NRM system.

 - Available Server Processes

 - The number of available processes on the NRM system.

 - Abended Thread Count

 - The number of threads that have abended (ended abnormally) and that are suspended because of abended recovery.

 - Packet Receive Buffers

+The statue of Decket Ba

 - The status of Packet Receive Buffers (which transmit and receive packets) for the NRM system.

 - Available ECBs

-The status of available Event Control Blocks (ECBs), which are Packet Receive Buffers that have been created but which are not currently being used.
+- The status of available Event Control Blocks (ECBs), which are Packet Receive Buffers that were created but which are not currently used.

-- LAN Traffic - Whether or not the NRM system can transmit and receive packets. - Available Disk Space - The status of the available disk space on a server. - Disk Throughput - The status of amount of the data being read from and written to the storage media on the server.
-Connection Usage
+- LAN Traffic Whether the NRM system can transmit and receive packets.

+- Available Disk Space

+- The status of the available disk space on a server.

+- Disk Throughput

+- The status of amount of the data read from and written to the storage media on the server.

+- Connection Usage

-The number of connections that are being used, and the peak number of connections used on this server.
+The number of connections used, and the peak number of connections used on this server.

 For more information about Novell NRM systems, see Novell NRM Systems.

 Generating a Novell NRM Graph